Skip to main content

 Climate And Weather

-The Santa Cruz coast experiences a humid tropical climate with warm temperatures throughout the year, averaging 24–27°C. The rainy season occurs from October to January, coinciding precisely with the main sea turtle nesting season, creating management challenges as heavy rainfall can erode beaches and flood nesting areas.
+The Santa Cruz coast experiences a humid tropical climate with warm temperatures throughout the year, averaging 24–27°C. The rainy season occurs from October to January, coinciding with the main sea turtle nesting season, creating management challenges as heavy rainfall can erode beaches and flood nesting areas.
 Annual rainfall averages approximately 1,200–1,400 mm.
 The sea breeze moderates coastal temperatures, and the warm Brazilian Current maintains sea surface temperatures above 22°C year-round, which is critical for sea turtle thermoregulation.
-Tropical cyclones rarely affect the southeastern Brazilian coast, but intense extratropical cyclones originating in the South Atlantic can generate significant storm surges that threaten low-lying nesting beaches.
+Tropical cyclones rarely affect the southeastern Brazilian coast, but intense extratropical cyclones can generate significant storm surges that threaten low-lying nesting beaches.

 Human History